ISpectruM/C-January-2016-Exam/README.md

 Merged changes!

-Chenges from the master branch.
+Changes from the master branch.

 Resolved conflict from two branches.